Chaithra J Achar

 Chaithra J Achar is an Indian actress and singer of Kannada cinema.
 She made her acting debut in the film Mahira (2019).

-Early life
+Early life and education

 Chaithra Achar was born in Bangalore, Karnataka.
 She went to Ramaiah Institute of Technology in Bangalore to study engineering and also worked as an intern at JNCASR.

 Career

 Acting

 Chaithra, while still in college, began her professional acting career with Bengaluru Queens, a Kannada Web Series directed and produced by actor Anish Tejeshwar.

 She made her Kannada feature film debut in 2019, with the action thriller Mahira, directed by Mahesh Gowda.
 Chaithra had roles in films such as Aa Drushya, Taledanda, and Gilky.

 In 2023, she had two releases namely Toby with Raj B. Shetty and Sapta Sagaradaache Ello Side-B alongside Rakshit Shetty and Rukmini Vasanth under Hemanth Rao.
 Her performance in both the movies were well received and widely appreciated by audience and critics.
 Her next release was Blink directed by debutant Srinidhi Bengaluru, the film opened to critical acclaim with appreciation for all the actors.